 Functioning of market system; supply and demand, theory of the consumer, production and cost theory of the firm; perfect vs. imperfect competition and government regulation.
-Students having completed ECON 1030 may not earn credit for ECON 2010 or ECON 2020 without relinquishing ECON 1030 credit.
-Prerequisite(s): None Students having completed ECON 1030 may not earn credit for ECON 2010 or ECON 2020 without relinquishing ECON 2020 without relinquishing ECON 1030 credit.
-There is no mandatory sequence for taking ECON 2010 and ECON 2020.
-Students may take Principles of Macro Economics before Principles of Micro Economics(3, FaSp)
+Prerequisite(s): None There is no mandatory sequence for taking ECON 2010 and ECON 2020.
+Students may take Principles of Macro Economics before Principles of Micro Economics(3, EXPLORATIONS/Human Behavior, FaSp)